obuchel-creator/PledgedHub/frontend/public/sample-kit/README.md

 Share your success story:
 - Email us your results
-- Tag us on social media #OmukwanoSuccess
+- Tag us on social media #PledgeHubSuccess
 - Leave feedback on our platform
 - Refer friends who are planning events